shah541-g/Password-Generator/README.md

 > **How it actually works?**
 1) you just have to provide the following inputs:
-   a) Password length
+   > Password length
-   b) Number of special characters
+   > Number of special characters
-   c) Total number of numbers
+   > Total number of numbers

 Password of that specific length will be generated.

 > **Exceptions:**
 1) All sort of exceptions will be handled by try except
 2) For handling logic errors here are the following logic errors which are resolved
-    a) if total numnber of numbers in password is less than the total length of password but the sum of total number of numbers you want in pass and special characters goes out of the passwords range.
+    > if total numnber of numbers in password is less than the total length of password but the sum of total number of numbers you want in pass and special characters goes out of the passwords range.
-    b) if length of password is smaller than any of the two things i.e;
+    > if length of password is smaller than any of the two things i.e;
        Total number of numbers you want and special characters you want in password